ifabrisarabellapark/sc-solana-helloworld/README.md

 cargo build                                   # build files (like Cargo.lock) to allow rust execution
 ```

 > Beware: `sudo` and `cargo` are antagonist.
 No **not** use them together!
-Using `sudo cargo build` makes the Cargo.lock file belong to the root user, meaning the file will have restricted permissions and won't be writable.
+Using `sudo cargo build` makes the Cargo.lock file belongs to the root user, meaning the file will have restricted permissions and won't be writable.

 ### Grant permissions
 (optional)